 Aspirants looking for getting admitted to the UG courses at the IITs/ISM Dhanbad through JEE (Advanced) are also required to take the test.

-Those seeking admission in IIT or IIS, Bagalore have to clear the GATE or Graduate Aptitude Test in Engineering.
+Those seeking admission in IIT or IISc, Bangalore have to clear the GATE or Graduate Aptitude Test in Engineering.
 This test is also the doorway for getting admitted to different ME/Mtech and Doctoral courses in the IITs.
-GATE scores are also considered when being selected for PSU companies which operate under the Government of India.
+GATE scores are also considered when being selected for PSU companies that operate under the Government of India.
 The test comes with MHRD and other government scholarships/assistantships in engineering/technology/ architecture/science.
 The marks secured in GATE are applicable for a period of three years, from the date of announcement of results.
 Read GATE 2020 Exam Dates, Eligibility, Exam Pattern, Syllabus, Subjects, and Preparation.

-The NDA or National Defence Academy entrance exam is held for selecting candidates for the Indian army, air force and navy.
+The NDA or National Defence Academy entrance exam is held for selecting candidates for the Indian Army, Indian Air Force, and Indian Navy.
 Candidates who clear the written part of the exam are then made to face interviews are held by the Services Selection Board (SSB) of the Ministry of Defence.
-In general, candidates are selected on the basis of written examination, psychological aptitude test, intelligence and personality test and SSB Interview.
+In general, candidates are selected on the basis of written examination, psychological aptitude test, intelligence, and personality test and SSB Interview.
 It is said that in order to get selected a candidate has to be physically and mentally tough.
 Know more about NDA 2020 Eligibility, Syllabus, Exam Pattern, Dates, Fees, and Preparation.

 Every aspiring doctor dreams to clear this exam.
 This is mainly to avoid shelling out lakhs of rupees for a medical degree from a private college situated in a remote area of India.
-AIIMS is an autonomous body which holds its own pan India entrance test, the results of which are recognised by a great number of medical colleges.
+AIIMS is an autonomous body that holds its own pan India entrance test, the results of which are recognized by a great number of medical colleges.

 University Grants Commission – National Eligibility Test, commonly known as NET is held by the Council of Scientific and Industrial Research to shortlist school and college level assistant lecturers and Junior Research Fellowship (JRF) candidates.
 Conducted in 83 subjects at 88 selected NET examination cities across India, NET is a Central Government’s HRD department funded test.
 Selected candidates continue to pursue their higher studies while doing some great scientific research!
 UGC-NET is.